eweissm/eweissm.github.io/_portfolio/portfolio-1.md

 •	Explorations of process parameters (operating temperature, feed stock diameter, mass flux, substrate material, nozzle material, shielding gas, and auxiliary heat sources)
 •	Continual refinement of the experimental setup and of process reliability

+**2 DOF Cylindrical Printer**
+While the print head development was unequivocally a team effort, the development of the structure and controls for our full-scale prototype system fell on my shoulders as I was Rosotics’ only structural and controls engineer at the time.
+Thus, I was responsible for modeling the machine in SolidWorks, using FEA and first principles to validate the designs, and coordinating with machine shops to order components.
+I was then responsible for implementing and coding the control systems (a Parker ACR controller and drivers using a Nabtesco gearbox).
+The result was a machine which could locate our 40 lb. print head with 0.1 mm repeatability over a 12 ft diameter by 6 ft high cylindrical table.
+Additionally, the table could support an 800 lb. distributed load without the code needing to accommodate for the deflection of the print bed.